AhmedHB/smartairbase/README-en.md

 - `McpToolExecutor` serializes requests and calls MCP tools over SSE
 - `AutoPlayService` handles automated mission assignment and landing decisions
 - `AnalysisFeedService` generates round commentary (rule-based or LLM)
+- `RolePromptFactory` builds phase-aware system and user prompts for each of the four narration personas
+- `GET /api/games/{gameId}/summary` returns a `GameSummaryResponseDTO` combining the analytics snapshot and the final per-role narration for a finished game
 - Pluggable LLM via Maven profiles:
   - `local` — Ollama
   - `cloud` — OpenAI gpt-4o-mini